socialappslab/denguetorpedo/README.md

 GreenLocationSeriesWorker.new.perform
 include GreenLocationRankings GreenLocationRankingsWorker.new.perform
 ```

-You can verify if workers are running by visiting `www.denguechat.org/7XpBp7Bgd2cd`.

 To understand what data is displayed from Redis, visit https://www.denguechat.org/cities/5 and notice the chart "Gráfico de casas verdes".
 This chart uses the API endpoint `GET /api/v0/graph/green_locations`
 located in `/api/v0/graphs_controller.rb` and the `GreenLocationSeries` model